Our History

 Today, Tacoma Rail moves freight (no passengers) primarily through the Port of Tacoma.
 As a public agency, Tacoma Rail can operate at cost or very close to it, making the Port more competitive.

-Although a vast majority of its traffic moves in and out of the port, Tacoma Rail also operates on a line that runs through South Tacoma.
-The City of Tacoma’s General Government owns the TRMW Mountain Division; Tacoma Rail operated the line from 1998 to 2023.
+Although a vast majority of its traffic moves in and out of the port, named the Tidelands Division, Tacoma Rail also operates on a line that runs through South Tacoma, the Lakewood Subdivision.
+And from 1998 until 2023, Tacoma Rail also owned and operated what was called the Mountain Division, which was sold to the City of Tacoma.

 Tacoma Rail has proven itself as an economic engine for Tacoma and Pierce County, and Tacoma Public Utilities prides itself on being a one-of-a-kind utility that can count a short-line railroad as one of the great services it provides.